Five-weight world champion Floyd Mayweather Jr. turned 40 years old as rumors of a possible fight with MMA star Conor McGregor.

-The ex-pound for pound king, who is sorely missed by the sport, retired in 2015 on the same magical mark as Rocky Marciano and vowed never to fight a 50th bout prior to whispers of a McGregor fight taking hold.
+The ex-pound-for-pound king, sorely missed by the sport, retired in 2015 on the same magical mark as Rocky Marciano.
+He vowed never to fight the 50th bout before whispers of a McGregor fight took hold.

-If he is to fight McGregor in a bid to reach his half century, 49-0 Mayweather – as ever, wants it done the right way.
-The Irishman will need to be fully licensed in Las Vegas to participate in a contest that will add that extra topping to Mayweather’s already amazing C.V.
+If he is to fight McGregor in a bid to reach his half-century, 49-0, Mayweather – as ever, wants it done the right way.

-Many are too quick to judge Floyd on outside the ring problems and the persona he adopts, as what’s most important to those involved in the sport is that Mayweather is judged on what went on between the ropes – which can only be said was masterful.
+Many are too quick to judge Floyd on outside-the-ring problems and the persona he adopts.
+What’s most important to those involved in the sport is that Mayweather is considered what went on between the ropes – which can only be said was masterful.

-Mayweather was a joy to watch as times as he bamboozled all comers, needing only a few minutes to figure out their style before working out a plan to nullify their strengths to gain enough points to take a decision victory.
+Mayweather was a joy to watch at times as he bamboozled all comers.
+He only needed a mere few minutes to figure out their style before working out a plan to nullify their strengths to gain enough points to take a decision victory.

-Granted Mayweather wasn’t as exciting later in his career once he switched from the ‘Pretty Boy’ to the ‘Money’ man, but purists have to admire the skill possessed by the American in what is the hardest and loneliest of all sports.
+Granted that Mayweather wasn’t as exciting later in his career once he switched from the ‘Pretty Boy’ to the ‘Money’ man.
+However, the purists have to admire the skill of the American in what is the hardest and loneliest of all sports.

-Probably the biggest compliment you could pay would be to rightly say he’s never lost his crown in the ring and if he fought another five years he could still stay undefeated.
+Probably the biggest compliment anyone could pay would be to rightly say he’s never lost his crown in the ring.
+If he fought another five years, he could still stay undefeated.